 12.4.4.3.3 Direct generation of the password element with FFC groups

 To perform the hash-to-element method, HKDF (IETF RFC 5869) is passed a salt in the form of the SSID for which the password is to be used, the password, optionally a password identifier, as an input key, a constant label “SAE Hash to Element”, and the length of the prime to produce a password value.
 The resulting password value shall be reduced into a range such that 1 < pwd-value < p.
 Then, it shall be raised to the power (p-1) / q and reduced modulo p (where p is the prime number and q is the order).
 This ensures PT is a generator of order either 1 (if PT = 1) or q (for all other values).
-The probability of PT taking the value 1 is to be neglected.
+The probability of PT taking the value 1 is negligible, but if it happens the label is appended with a constant message and PT is generated again.

 This secret PT is stored until needed to generate a session specific PWE.